Ratnakirti/TransferSimple/README.md

 - Python 3.11+
 - Node.js 18+
 - [Tesseract-OCR](https://github.com/UB-Mannheim/tesseract/wiki) installed at a standard Windows path (required for FAX sim)
-- Access to the corporate proxy (Telus network or VPN)

 ### Backend